 File Claims Quickly and Document Everything

+Another of our insurance tips is to file claims quickly, and to document everything.
 If there is a mishap that you think will require your home to be repaired, don’t hesitate; call your insurance agent right away and file a claim.
 All too often, homeowners wait too long to file insurance claims, move outside of their policy’s claim reporting window, and leave themselves vulnerable to not being covered.
 Making a prompt call when disaster strikes is the best way to avoid this hazard.

 Additionally, when filing a claim, ensure you document everything.
 Take pictures of the damage you are reporting, and any purchases you make as a result of the incident.
 You should also keep meticulous records each time you speak to your insurance agent.
 This goes for any service provider the company may contract with to address your claim.